 Context

-In 2011 Southend Borough Council’s Drug & Alcohol Commissioning Team commissioned one of the earliest pieces of research into drugs markets.
+In 2011 Southend-on-Sea Borough Council’s Drug & Alcohol Commissioning Team commissioned one of the earliest pieces of research into drugs markets.
 This work has influenced local policing work and foretold of some changes to the ways in which drug markets operate, notably aspects such as ‘county lines’.
-Subsequently, in October 2015, Southend participated in a Home Office Ending Gang and Youth Violence (EGYV) Local Assessment Process (LAP) review and a number of recommendations were made, including the need to better understand local illegal drug markets […] especially the role young and vulnerable people play within it, as this is why gangs are travelling to Southend on Sea.
+Subsequently, in October 2015, Southend participated in a Home Office Ending Gang and Youth Violence (EGYV) Local Assessment Process (LAP) review and a number of recommendations were made, including the need to better understand local illegal drug markets […] especially the role young and vulnerable people play within it, as this is why gangs are travelling to Southend-on-Sea.

 The work relating to this area involves multiple partners across Southend, including community safety, drugs, youth offending, safeguarding and other strategic leads from Southend-on-Sea Borough Council; Essex Police; Essex Police and Crime Commissioner; and the many different commissioned service operators as contractors to the above.

-Acting as lead for this partnership and under the guidance of the Southend Community Safety Partnership, Southend Borough Council is seeking to contract an academic partner or other suitably qualified research organization to undertake a review of the drugs market assessment previously conducted, and make recommendations to inform future commissioning of related work programmes.
-It is anticipated that the fieldwork will be conducted over approximately 3 months and that a final report will be presented to commissioners by June 2017.
-Contract value will be up to £40,000, dependent on the breadth of the research proposed.
+Acting as lead for this partnership and under the guidance of the Southend Community Safety Partnership, Southend-on-Sea Borough Council (“The Council”) is seeking to contract an academic partner or other suitably qualified research organization to undertake a review of the drugs market assessment previously conducted, and make recommendations to inform future commissioning of related work programmes.
+It is anticipated that the fieldwork will be conducted over approximately 3 months and that a final report will be presented to commissioners by summer in 2017.
+The contract value will be up to a maximum of £40,000, dependent on the breadth of the research proposed.

 The Work and Outcomes